github/maintainermonth/content/home/3-get-involved.md

 ---
 anchorNavSection: 'Get involved'
-title: 'What’s going on during Maintainer Month?
-How do I get involved?'
+title: 'What’s going on during Maintainer Month?'
-examplesTitle: 'Examples'
+examplesTitle: 'How do I get involved?'
 examples:
   - socialMedia:
       - title: 'Posting on social media to thank the maintainers of their'